-High School Transition Course for ELA and/or Math
+Transition Course for ELA and/or Math

-For this graduation pathway, per RCW 28B.10.016, the definition of a transition course includes an ELA or math course offered in high school that satisfies core or elective credits for high school graduation and, based on the final grade, allows the student to place directly into a credit-bearing college level course (100 level or above) at participating colleges.
+For this graduation pathway, per RCW 28B.10.016, the definition of a transition course includes an ELA or math course offered in high school that satisfies core or elective credits for high school graduation and, based on the grade (see Note on next page), allows the student to place directly into a credit-bearing ELA or math college-level course (100 level or above) at participating colleges.

-This definition includes transition courses identified through local agreements between colleges and school districts or any agreements that have been approved at the state level, such as the Bridge to College (BTC) courses.
+This definition includes transition courses identified through local agreements between sponsoring colleges and school districts, and any agreements that have been approved at the state level, such as the Bridge to College (BTC) ELA and math courses.

-- > Successful completion for this graduation pathway is defined as passing the course and earning at least a 1.0 high school credit in ELA or math, as determined locally, throughout the duration of one entire school year. - ➤ BTC math courses are ideal for students who scored a level 2 on the 10th grade SBA and have completed Algebra II or its equivalent but may have struggled to master the content.
-Students who scored in level 1 on the SBA and also struggled in Algebra II will likely find the material in the course very challenging.
+• Successful completion for this graduation pathway is defined as passing the course within a single school year and earning at least a 1.0 high school credit in ELA or math, as determined locally.

+BTC math courses are ideal for students who have completed Algebra II or its equivalent but may have struggled to master the content and want to be better prepared for college-level math.

-Note: To earn actual college-level course placement (100 level or higher) at any community and technical college in Washington, students must earn a B grade or better for the final term (Math) or any term (ELA) of a BTC course.
+Note: To earn actual college-level course placement (100 level or higher) at any community and technical college in Washington, students must earn a B grade or better for the final term (Math) or any term (ELA) of a BTC course along with completing the course and earning 1.0 credit.
 See the SBCTCs Bridge To College Frequently Asked Questions or OSPI's BTC website for additional information.